nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 InternBuddy data is loaded from `internbuddy.json` automatically at the beginning of each run.
 There is no need to load manually.
 * If `internbuddy.json` is missing, InternBuddy will start with a new data file containing the sample internship entries.
-* If the content in `internbuddy.json` was altered and as a result has invalid format, InternBuddy will start with an empty data file.
+* If the content in `internbuddy.json` was altered and as a result has an invalid format, InternBuddy will start with an empty data file.

+<div style="page-break-after: always;"></div>

 <div markdown="span" class="alert alert-danger">